raul23/pyebooktools/README.rst

 * ``--ocrop <value>``, ``--ocr-only-first-last-pages <value>``; config variable ``ocr_only_first_last_pages``; default value ``(7,3)`` (except for `convert_to_txt.py`_ where it's ``False``)

+  Value ``n,m`` instructs the scripts to convert only the first ``n`` and last ``m`` pages when OCR-ing ebooks.
+This is done because OCR is a slow resource-intensive process and ISBN numbers are usually at the beginning or at the end of books.
+Setting the value to ``False`` disables this optimization and is the default for ``convert_to_txt.sh``, where we probably want the whole book to be converted.

 Options related to extracting and searching for non-ISBN metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^